 Prince Street Gallery is located in the heart of Chelsea, next to New York City’s famed Highline.
 The gallery shows outstanding work by contemporary artists, in both representational and abstract forms, with an emphasis on painting, drawing, printmaking and collage.
 In addition to shows by artists the gallery represents, exhibitions also include selected guest artists and an annual juried show.
-Past jurors have included Philip Pearlstein, Irving Sandler, Yvonne Jacquette, Robert Berlind, Susanna Coffey, Lois Dodd, and Graham Nickson.
+Past jurors have included Philip Pearlstein, William Bailey, Irving Sandler, Yvonne Jacquette, Robert Berlind, Susanna Coffey, Lois Dodd, and Graham Nickson.

 The history of Prince Street Gallery began with a group of NYC artists, who came together at the Alliance of Figurative Artists.
 The inaugural exhibition opened in June 1970, in a building at the corner of Prince and Greene Streets.
 Since then, the gallery has expanded to include abstract as well as representational art.
 In 2001, along with the Bowery and Blue Mountain Galleries, Prince Street Gallery moved to its current location at 530 West 25th Street.